 Whole blood PFTs may thus be used to potentially predict patient risk following cardiology interventions.
 Patients with high ADP-induced platelet aggregation, particularly those on intensive clopidogrel therapy, have been shown to be at higher risk for ischemic events following PCI,61 with TEG® hemostatic assays and other PFTs showing prognostic utility for predicting long-term ischemic events, including ischemic and bleeding events over 3 years.56 The ADP-induced platelet inhibition rate measured by the TEG® PlateletMapping® Assay has been shown to correlate with long-term outcomes.
-For example, in a study of 451 patients with ACS, patients who experienced ischemic events had significantly lower ADP-induced platelet inhibition compared with those that had no events (p<0.001), with 76% inhibition rate acting as a cut-off for prediction of rehospitalization for unstable angina within 1 year.62 Furthermore, multiple other studies have demonstrated an association between relative hyporesponsiveness to clopidogrel, or other P2Y12 inhibitors, and stent thrombosis.63-65 The evidence of a link between responsiveness to antiplatelet therapy and ischemic events, as well as the increasing use of more potent antiplatelet therapies, indicate that there may be a benefit of measuring individual response to P2Y12 inhibitors to modify therapy where appropriate.65 The availability of a simple, quick, accurate, reproducible platelet function test that can be viewed and evaluated at the point of care could render the concept of routine testing and tailored therapy for patients receiving coronary stents in order to optimize outcome highly plausible.
+For example, in a study of 451 patients with ACS, patients who experienced ischemic events had significantly lower ADP-induced platelet inhibition compared with those that had no events (p<0.001), with 76% inhibition rate acting as a cut-off for prediction of rehospitalization for unstable angina within 1 year.62 Furthermore, multiple other studies have demonstrated an association between relative hypo-responsiveness to clopidogrel, or other P2Y12 inhibitors, and stent thrombosis.63-65 The evidence of a link between responsiveness to antiplatelet therapy and ischemic events, as well as the increasing use of more potent antiplatelet therapies, indicate that there may be a benefit of measuring individual response to P2Y12 inhibitors to modify therapy where appropriate.65 The availability of a simple, quick, accurate, reproducible platelet function test that can be viewed and evaluated at the point of care could render the concept of routine testing and tailored therapy for patients receiving coronary stents in order to optimize outcome highly plausible.

 TAVR